No References? Here’s What to Do: 5 Tips

 Why you might have no references for a job

-Let’s look at this in more detail.
+Let’s look at these, and more, in detail…

 You’re a recent graduate

-If you’ve just graduated, your only experience of work is probably part-time/summer jobs or a short internship.
-That’s not much to go on but is fairly standard for entry-level positions.
-Here, your choice is to pick your professor, favorite teacher, or another academic contact.
-You could also choose someone as a character reference from outside a professional setting.
+If you’ve just graduated, your only experience of work is probably part-time, summer jobs, or internships.
+That’s not much to go on, but is fairly standard for entry-level positions.

 You’re freelance or self-employed

-If you’ve been self-employed or worked freelance for a long time and then decided to become a staff member at a new company, you might feel challenged when seeking out a professional reference.
-Use a trusted client or vendor to vouch for you.
-It’s perfectly feasible to approach someone you’ve done business with to explain your expertise and work ethic.
+If you’ve been self-employed or worked freelance for a long time and then decided to become a staff member at a new company, this might present a challenge when seeking a professional reference.

 You recently moved to a new country

-If you’ve recently relocated, it might be difficult to find professional contacts for your first job.
-Panic not!
-It’s fine to use contacts, colleagues, or managers from where you were based before.
-Do make sure, though, that the potential employer can easily contact the references you provide and that the references can communicate in English or other appropriate language.
+• It’s fine to use contacts, colleagues, or managers from where you were previously based.
+Make sure, though, that the potential employer can easily contact the references you provide and that they can communicate in English or another appropriate language.

 Expert Tip

-If you need to choose someone as a character reference, try to pick someone who has seen you in a more serious or work-related capacity, such as working alongside you in a volunteering post or within an academic setting.
+If you need to choose someone as a character reference, pick someone who has seen you in a more serious or work-related capacity, such as working alongside you in a volunteering post or within an academic setting.

 1. Start by looking at your professional network

-If you’ve never held a job before, you obviously won’t have any connections who have supervised you at work.
+If you’re new to the world of employment, you obviously won’t have any connections who have supervised you at work.
 However, you might still be connected with one of your college professors who can speak highly about your skills and work ethic.
 If you’re a recent graduate, this is a perfectly valid option for a character reference.

-If you have held a job before, you’re not limited to using your supervisor as a reference.
-Former or current colleagues are often great references, as they can talk about how you work as part of a team or perform similar job functions.
-Be careful about including current coworkers in a stealth job search, though; you don’t want to put them in an awkward position.
+If you have held a job before, you’re not limited to using your supervisor for a reference.
+Former or current colleagues can be worthwhile references, as they can talk about how you work as part of a team or perform similar job functions.

 Ideally, people in this category will be relevant and credible.
 For example, if you’re trying to land an entry-level marketing job and, as a college intern, you reported to the Marketing Manager, it’s a no-brainer to choose that person as a great reference option.